<figgroup>

 of illustration.

-The following code sample shows how the <figgroup>
+The following code sample shows how the <figgroup> can group content

 with associated metadata: